Remember

 Phishing is a form of email fraud.
 It is a malicious attempt to trick a recipient into providing credentials like their Lafayette NetID and password.
-Though there may be some overlap, phish and spam are different.
+Though there may be some overlap, phishing and spam are different.
 Spam is unsolicited marketing email and does not attempt to collect your personal information.

 Spear phishing is email spoofing that targets a specific individual or organization in order to gain access to systems like email.
 Messages might be personalized, look authentic, and appear to come from a Lafayette email address.
 Pay particular attention to emails that appear to come from Lafayette College Webmail Services, ITS Help-Desk, Help Desk Support, or System Administrator.
 These messages may include an official Lafayette logo and include instructions to click on a link.